iBukkoG104/Alexi-BootLoader/README.md

 # Alexi-BootLoader
-A simple alternative bootloader for OpenFirmware written in FORTH
+A simple alternative boot-picker for OpenFirmware written in FORTH.